-COMPARE COMPARE COMPARE :: diff "tod1 line con " t "tod2 line " context COMPARE COMPARE : 1 diff same at at 1 4 ^ progra 1 2 c===+====1== ^ COMPARE COMPARE COMPARE COMPARE :: 2 Numb diff per of at E di 5 ifferences call reported = date (t 2 3 program tod
+COMPARE : COMPARE : COMPARE : COMPARE : diff "tod1 line " context "tod2 line " context COMPARE : COMPARE : 1 diff ( same ( , progra 1 2 c===+====1== COMPARE : COMPARE : 2 diff 0 5 call date (t 3 program tod COMPARE : COMPARE : Number of differences reported = 2

 First the anatomy of this report.
 The first column (headed by diff) labels the differences sequentially.
 The second column (headed by tod1, the name of the first file) gives the line number and a segment of the indicated line in which the difference was discovered for the first file.
 The third column (headed by tod2, the name of the second file) gives similar information for the second file.
-Each difference report consists of two lines; where the files diverge (diff at) and where the files reconverge (same at).
-The "diff at" line gives the context of the file in which the difference was discovered centred over a carat (^) which indicates the first character found to be different.
+Each difference report consists of two lines; where the files diverge (diff @) and where the files reconverge (same @).
+The "diff @" line gives the context of the file in which the difference was discovered centred over a carat (^) which indicates the first character found to be different.
 For entirely different lines, this will generally be the first character in the line.
-The "same at" line indicates on which line in each file the files reconverge, and contains the carats.
+The "same A" line indicates on which line in each file the files reconverge, and contains the carats.